FREQUENTLY ASKED QUESTIONS

 Can I place one order, and ship to multiple addresses?

-Yes, we absolutely accommodate orders that need to be shipped to multiple addresses (i.e. holiday or corporate gifts).
+Yes, we absolutely accommodate orders that need to be shipped to multiple addresses (i.e. corporate gifts).
 In order to ensure the best possible shipping rates, these orders must be placed over the phone.
 Just call us at 843-343-2863 or 843-297-0462!

 Why is the South Carolina Certified Seal associated with your products?